open-xchange/appsuite-middleware/documentation/administration/usercopy_tool.md

 For the internal default account, all private calendar folders and the contained appointments are transferred.
 This includes the event data itself, alarms and attendees.
 Attachments are implicitly taken over, too.

 Calendar users associated with the appointments (either as organizer or attendee) are exchanged, so that individual calendar users other than the copied user are effectively converted to external calendar users.
-Group- and resource attendees are silently omitted.
+Group- and resource attendees are silently discarded.

 ### Contacts

 All contacts and distribution lists from private address book folders are copied.
-The "Collected addresses" folder is also copied incl. its contents.
+The "Collected addresses" folder is also copied including its contents.

 Every contact has a per-user "use-count" assigned to rank frequently used contacts higher in auto-complete search result sets.
 This use-count is also copied, restoring the contact relevance within the target context.